tawnyalee/C769-ROM3/_build/html/_sources/task2_ROM3.md

 (task2:F)=

-## Section F: Goals, Objectives, & Deliverables
+## F: Goals, Objectives, & Deliverables

 This section has two parts, F1 and F2.